earthly/website/blog/_posts/2023-05-05-github-actions-environment-variables-and-secrets.md

 ## Conclusion

-[GitHub Actions](https://github.com/features/actions) is a popular CI/CD platform that can quickly create workflows that help you build, test, and deploy your code.
-Environment variables and secrets are an integral part of all CI/CD processes because they control access to resources and permissions in your systems.
-This is why it's crucial to understand how to define and use them correctly in your CI/CD platform.

 In this article, you learned when to use environment variables and secrets, as well as how to scope environment variables across workflows, jobs, and steps.
 You also learned how to store sensitive information like certificates with GitHub's repository secrets.
-If you're looking for a simpler experience managing environment variables and secrets, check out [Earthly](https://earthly.dev), an effortless CI/CD framework that can run everywhere.
-[Earthly makes secret management simple](https://docs.earthly.dev/docs/guides/build-args) and powerful by enabling multiple ways to set and manage your secrets and environment variables.
+If you're looking for a simpler experience managing environment variables and secrets, check out [Earthly](https://earthly.dev), an build tool that can run everywhere.
+Including in [GitHub Actions](/earthly-github-actions).

-{% include_html cta/bottom-cta.html %}
+{% include_html cta/gha-cta1.html %}